-What Can a Handyman Do in Gallup, New Mexico?
+What Can a Handyman Do Without a License in Gallup, New Mexico?

 In Gallup (McKinley County), most “handyman” work can be done without a New Mexico contractor license only if each job stays under the state’s small-job threshold and you do not perform work that requires a trade license (electrical/plumbing/HVAC/gas).
 Once you exceed the threshold (or take on regulated trades/permit-required scopes), New Mexico requires contractor licensure through the Regulation & Licensing Department (CID).
 Separately, you typically must register for New Mexico tax (CRS) and obtain a City of Gallup business registration/tax certificate before operating in city limits.